ubaldot/defrecs/README.md

 ```

 By traducing this boring math in Software Engineering language, and by
-considering C as language reference, a component is nothing more than a `.h/.c` pair that contains
+considering C as language reference, a component is nothing more than a `.h,.c` pair that contains
 the following:
 1. *Static variables* representing the component state `x`,
 2. *Init* function: to initialize the internal state, that is, our `x0`,